fxschaefer/ejpt/README.md

     - "-n" nodns (do not resolve hostnames)
     - "-v" verbose level

   - Port Scanning / Connect to Ports / Banner Grabbing:
     - nc -nv x.x.x.x xx (TCP)
     - nc -nvu x.x.x.x xx (UDP)

   - Start a listener
     - nc -nlvp 4444 (opens up a port on tcp 4444 on the localhost)
     - nc -nlvup 4444 (opens up a port on udp 4444 on the localhost)

   - Download a file
-    - On the target (Windows): nc.exe -nlvp 1234 > test.txt
+    - On the target (Windows): "nc.exe -nlvp 1234 > test.txt"
-    - On the attacker side (Linux): nc -nv x.x.x.x 1234 < test.txt
+    - On the attacker side (Linux): "nc -nv x.x.x.x 1234 < test.txt"
-    - The file will be transferred to the windows machine.
-If you will do it other way round, flip the statements.